-If you can’t wear stilettos without falling over, please bring flats to substitute.
+If you can’t wear stilettos without falling over, please bring flats or trainers to substitute.
 Don’t wear clothes that are too tight, too loose or too uncomfortable.
 It’s easier to be natural if you aren’t constantly pulling your clothes.

 Instead of looking like twins, wear complementary colours or shades of the same hue.
 You can go from wrong to stylish in a beat.

 During the engagement session, you’ll most likely be hugging, walking, holding hands, which means having something to carry, like a bag full of stuff, would be completely unnecessary and in your way (and ours).
 So try to come as hands-free as possible, not having to worry about extra stuff to carry (which we’d most likely need to take away from you).